-A new 'Shared Space' layout has been introduced at Horseshoe Common and work is well underway to create a similar layout at the approach to Boscombe Precinct.
+A new 'Shared Space' layout has been introduced at Horseshoe Common.
+Work is well underway to create a similar layout at the approach to Boscombe Precinct.

 The aim of the new layout is to create a safer and more pedestrian friendly environment for those who live, work and travel through the area.

-Already proving effective in other towns and cities the new layout is based on a shared space concept, which aims to safely integrate all road users by reducing traffic speed and improving access for cyclists and pedestrians.
+Already proving effective in other towns and cities the new layout is based on a shared space concept.
+This aims to safely integrate all road users by reducing traffic speed and improving access for cyclists and pedestrians.

 The idea is to slow people down and encourage them to take additional care as there may be some uncertainty as to who has priority.